Central Tanami Project Joint Venture (Tanami Gold 50%)

 In 2015, Tanami Gold entered a Joint Venture agreement with Northern Star Resources Limited (“Northern Star”), with Northern Star acquiring an initial 25% interest in the CTP, with options to increase their interest up to 60%.
 In September 2018, Northern Star had settled the first option resulting in it acquiring an additional 15% increasing Northern Star’s equity to 40%.

 On the 15 September 2021, Tanami Gold completed a transaction with Northern Star to establish a 50/50 joint venture covering the CTP with the transfer of a 10% interest from Tanami Gold to Northern Star.
-A Joint Venture management company was registered, through which both Tanami Gold and Northern Star jointly fund all future exploration and development activities on the CTP.
+A Joint Venture management company was registered, through which both Tanami Gold and Northern Star jointly fund all exploration and development activities on the CTP.

 Joint Venture Activities